clemsos/writings/_quora/2013-08-02-What-are-some-mind-blowing-facts-about-Google-Chromecast.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are some mind-blowing facts about Google Chromecast? - Quora
+    What are some mind-blowing facts about
+    Google Chromecast? - Quora
 ---